How does DNA relate to a gene and an allele?

 The gametes of both parents unite to form the genetic constitution of the new individual which may be AA, Aa or aa for that trait hair colour.
 The phenotype or hair color for the resulting individual may be dark (AA homozygous dominant/ Aa heterozygous condition) and white in homozygous recessive condition ie. ’aa’.
 Thus, the combination of alleles determines the expressed character.

-Rightly speaking we have 2 copies of the same gene (that is why called as diploid) one from the father and one from mother.
+Rightly speaking we have 2 copies of the same gene (that is why called as diploid) one from the father and one from the mother.